 As a results, our Sentra CA, released in the United States in January 2000, was the first gasoline-powered car in the world to receive Partial Zero Emissions Vehicle (PZEV) certification1* in compliance with the emissions requirements of the California Air Resources Board.
 The Bluebird Sylphy, released in Japan in August 2000, became the first vehicle to gain certification from the Ministry of Transport (now the Ministry of Land, Infrastructure, Transport and Tourism) as an Ultra-Low Emission Vehicle (U-LEV).

-The Nissan LEAF, which reached a cumulative sales mark of 524,000cars(March 2021) is an EV which emits neither exhaust gases nor CO2 during operation, is an effective way to contribute to the reduction of air pollution in urban areas.
-As a leader in this area, Nissan is promoting zero emission mobility and the construction of infrastructure in partnership with national and local governments, electric power companies and other industries.
+EVs such as the Nissan LEAF, which has cumulative global sales of 580,000 units (as of the end of March 2022), are an effective tool for reducing air pollution in urban areas.
+As a leader in this field, we are promoting zeroemission mobility and infrastructure construction in partnership with national and local governments, electric power companies, and other industries.

-With the development in progress on Autonomous Drive technologies projected to be in practical use from 2020, drivers are expected to spend more time in their vehicles, making it even more important for that space to be pleasant and safe.
-NGP2022 calls for research and development not just to make exhaust emissions cleaner but also to improve the quality of the in-cabin experience.
+With circumstance of spreading advanced driver assistance systems and developing fully autonomous driving technologies drivers are expected to spend more time in their vehicles, making it even more important for that space to be pleasant and safe.
+Nissan Green Program 2022 (NGP2022) is calling for research and development not just to make exhaust emissions cleaner but also to improve in-cabin air quality as well.